jordan0day/trademark-free-naval-warfare/README.md

 the AdmiralBehavior behavior.
 Create your module as an .exs file in the `priv/admirals` folder, alongside the two provided implementations.

+### Functions to implement
+`team_name/0` - This one's easy.
+It's the name you want displayed at the top of the screen during the game.

+`initialize/0` - This is the function called at the beginning of the game where you'll set up your game board, as well as set up an initial state you might want to keep track of.

+`fire/4` - This is the main driver of your game module.
+Here you'll choose what coordinate at which to fire next.
+The first argument is a board showing your previous shots, with "H" and "M" denoting previous shot results.
+The second argument is the list of previous shoot coordinates, order from newest to oldest (so the head of the list is the shot from the previous round).
+The third argument is the list of results, with a format like

+`{"A1", :miss}`

+`{"B2", :hit}`

+`{"C3", {:hit, :sunk, :battleship}}`

+`{"A1", :duplicate_shot}`

+`{"Z99", :invalid_shot}`

+This list, like the list of previous shots, is sorted newest-to-oldest.
+As the coordinate is included in the result tuple, the list of previous shots (the 2nd argument) is a bit superflouous, but I wasn't sure which form people would prefer.

+The fourth and final argument to `fire/4` is the _optional_ state value you previously returned, either from `initialize/0` or the previous call to `fire/4`.

+The return value of `fire/4` is either just a coordinate (like `"A1"`), or a tuple with the coordinate and the new state you want to track, like `{"A1", %{total_shots_ive_taken: 3}}`.

 ## Testing Your Code
 You can test your admiral's code by playing it against the two built-in admirals, `RandomAdmiral` and `SmarterRandomAdmiral`.
 Trigger a one-off game